rohitdotrayakwar/portfolio/README.md

 To run this project locally, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/your_username/portfolio-website.git`
+1. Clone this repository to your local machine using `git clone https://github.com/rohitdotrayakwar/portfolio.git`
-2. Navigate to the project directory: `cd portfolio-website`
+2. Navigate to the project directory: `cd portfolio`

 ## Usage